ramon0101alonso/Pewlett-Hackard-Analysis/README.md

 - The Senior Staff will be the main group availavble for mentoring.
 - A well balanced team of Technique Leaders, Engineers, and support staff will supplent the mentorship program.

+## The following chart shows the total diversity in the mentorship program:

 ![This is an image](https://github.com/ramon0101alonso/Pewlett-Hackard-Analysis/blob/main/Screen%20Shot%202022-08-03%20at%2011.54.47%20PM.png)

 # Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."